iOS Custom Drills: One System, Your Rules

 Creating New Custom Drills with PRO Access

-For shooters who require multiple training standards, LaserHIT PRO Access unlocks New Drill creation.
+If you need multiple standards, PRO Access unlocks New Drill creation.

-New Custom Precision or Custom Accuracy drills are independent clones of the default drill.
-Each one can be edited, named, deleted, and stored locally on your device.
+New Custom Precision or Custom Accuracy drills are independent copies of the default drill.
+Each can be edited, named, deleted, and stored locally on your device.

-Regardless of configuration, all Custom Drills derive from one of two purposes: Precision or Accuracy.
+Regardless of configuration, every Custom Drill serves one of two purposes: Precision or Accuracy.

-When PRO Access expires, all recorded statistics remain stored on the device and are viewable.
-Full tracking resumes when PRO Access is renewed.
+If PRO Access expires, all statistics remain stored and viewable.
+Full tracking resumes when PRO is renewed.

 How Custom Drills Work in Practice

-2. Place the phone or tablet on a tripod facing the target
+Place the iPhone or iPad on a tripod facing the target

-4. Open the LaserHIT app and select Custom Drills
+Open LaserHIT → Drills and select Custom Drills

 Measurement Without Compromise

-LaserHIT displays results in the real world units you selected, referenced to a 1:1 scale target.
-Every completed stage is added to a continuous progress record.
+LaserHIT displays results in the real-world units you selected, referenced to a true 1:1 scale target.
+Every completed stage becomes part of a continuous progress record.

 Over time, the system tracks: